Post Image

 UXPin provides the advanced prototyping features required for AI interface design:

-For teams working with established design systems, UXPin Forge takes this further by generating UI layouts using your actual production React components.
-Instead of mocking up pixels that engineers then have to rebuild, Forge outputs production-ready JSX constrained to your component library — eliminating the gap between prototype and production.
+For teams working with established design systems, UXPin Forge accelerates this process dramatically.
+Forge generates UI layouts using your actual production React components.
+Instead of mocking up pixels that engineers then have to rebuild, Forge outputs production-ready JSX constrained to your component library — closing the gap between prototype and production.
+Teams using Forge with Merge report up to 8.6x faster design-to-prototype cycles.

 Frequently Asked Questions